qwx9/notes/net/algorithms/text/exact.index.md

 	…
 	r

-	Here we know that W = M = W´ until k+1.
+	Here we know that P = M = P´ until k+1.
-	We cannot decide directly if W < M´.
+	We cannot decide directly if P < M´.
-	Here we are obligated to test k+1th caracter between W and M´.
+	Here we are obligated to test k+1th caracter between P and M´.

-Thus, having W > M,
+Thus, having P > M,
 if lcp(M,M´) = k,
-we have to compare W and M´
+we have to compare P and M´
 starting at position k+1,
 during the same iteration.

 k can never decrease throughout the iterations.
-Therefore every character in W will be compared at most once.
+Therefore every character in P will be compared at most once.

 ### The lcp table